RahulPol/js-ts-node-golang/03-javascript/01.concepts/number-type.md

 ### In modern JavaScript, there are two types of numbers:

-1. Regular numbers in JavaScript are stored in 64-bit format IEEE-754, also known as “double precision floating point numbers”.
+1. Regular numbers in JavaScript are stored in 64-bit format IEEE-754, also known as “double precision floating point numbers”
-   2.BigInt numbers represent integers of arbitrary length.
+2. BigInt numbers represent integers of arbitrary length.
 They are sometimes needed because a regular integer number can’t safely exceed (253-1) or be less than -(253-1)

 ### More ways to write a number